Geraldine Chaplin: Early life and education

 Geraldine Leigh Chaplin was born on July 31, 1944, in Santa Monica, California, the fourth child of actor and filmmaker Charlie Chaplin, and the first child of his fourth wife, Oona O'Neill, whom he married in 1943.
 Charlie Chaplin was 55 when Geraldine Chaplin was born and Oona was 19 years old.
 Geraldine was the first of their eight children.
-Her paternal grandparents were English Charles Chaplin Sr. and Hannah Chaplin (born Hannah Harriet Pedlingham Hill), and her maternal grandparents were Nobel- and Pulitzer-Prize-winning American playwright Eugene O'Neill and English-born writer Agnes Boulton.
+Her paternal grandparents were English Charles Chaplin Sr. and Hannah Chaplin (born Hannah Harriet Pedlingham Hill), and her maternal grandparents were Nobel and Pulitzer Prize-winning Irish-American playwright Eugene O'Neill and English-born writer Agnes Boulton.

 When Geraldine was eight years old, her father took the family on vacation to Britain and Europe.
 Two days after the family set sail, the U.S. Attorney General James P. McGranery signed an order refusing Chaplin permission to re-enter the country.
 Chaplin's father moved the family to Switzerland.
 She attended boarding school there, where she became fluent in French and Spanish.
 Also in this time period, Geraldine appeared in her father's film Limelight (1952).

 Career

 Dance and modeling

-At 17 years of age, she decided to forgo college to pursue dance instead, and studied ballet for two years in England, including a period in 1961 at the Royal Ballet School.
+At 17 years of age, Chaplin decided to forgo college to pursue dance instead, and studied ballet for two years in England, including a period in 1961 at the Royal Ballet School, London.
 She then danced professionally for a year in Paris.
 Although a good dancer, she felt she had not trained from an early enough age to excel at it and so gave up ballet.
-She said, "I didn't leave ballet, ballet left me".
-It was a great disappointment to her.

-Geraldine then found work as a fashion model in Paris.
-She was then discovered by David Lean.
-It would be many years before she could bring herself to see a ballet performance.
+Chaplin then found work as a fashion model in Paris.

-Early acting, 1965–69
+Early acting, 1965–1969

 When her dream of becoming a ballet dancer ended, Chaplin followed her father into what was to become a prolific acting career.
 She came to prominence in the role of Tonya in David Lean's Doctor Zhivago (1965).
-David Lean chose her to play the main character's wife, for which she received a Golden Globe Award nomination in the category, "Most Promising Female Newcomer".
+Lean chose her to play the main character's wife, for which she received a Golden Globe Award nomination in the category, "Most Promising Female Newcomer".
 In an interview to publicize the film, she explained, "Because of my name, the right doors opened."

 In 1967, she made her Broadway debut in Lillian Hellman's The Little Foxes.
-Her performance was praised by Clive Barnes in a New York Times review, where he noted that Chaplin "acts with spirit and force… with a magnificently raw-voiced sincerity" giving a performance of "surprising power".
+Her performance was praised by Clive Barnes in a New York Times review, where he noted that Chaplin "acts with spirit and force... with a magnificently raw-voiced sincerity" giving a performance of "surprising power".

-In the same year, she also began what would become a significant collaboration, starring in Spanish film director Carlos Saura's psychological thriller Peppermint Frappé (1967).
+She also started what would become a major collaboration that year, starring in Spanish film director Carlos Saura's psychological thriller Peppermint Frappé (1967) and playing two women in the film, Ana and Elena.